 Forest Lodge pupils receive additional specialist support through speech and language therapy, occupational therapy, and input from the Autism Advisory Team.
 Therapy is integrated into the school day rather than provided as separate clinical sessions.

 Oversubscription is severe.
-With a subscription proportion of 4.37 and only 30 Reception places, entry to Chalgrove is highly competitive.
+With 4.37 applications per place and only 30 Reception places, entry to Chalgrove is highly competitive.
 Distance from the school becomes the determining factor.
 Families should verify their postcode distance from Chalgrove Gardens and understand that last distances vary annually.
 Use the FindMySchoolMap search tool to assess your precise distance compared to previous last-distance-offered figures.

 Small school dynamics.
 As a one-form-entry school, there is only one class per year group.
 This creates an intimate, known community but means limited peer group diversity within each class.
 Families should understand that friendships are often stable across year groups and that moving schools mid-cycle would involve leaving an established peer network.